1 tablet Euthyrox 25 microgram contains 25 microgram levothyroxine sodium.

 Combination therapy of levothyroxine and an antithyroid agent for hyperthyroidism is not indicated during pregnancy (see Use in Pregnancy & Lactation)

 Before starting therapy with thyroid hormones or before performing a thyroid suppression test, the following diseases or medical conditions should be excluded or treated: coronary failure, angina pectoris, arteriosclerosis, hypertension, pituitary insufficiency, adrenal insufficiency.
 Thyroid autonomy should also be excluded or treated before starting therapy with thyroid hormones.
+In case of adrenocortical dysfunction, this should be treated before starting the therapy with levothyroxine by adequate replacement treatment to prevent acute adrenal insufficiency (see Contraindications).

 When initiating levothyroxine therapy in patients at risk of psychotic disorders, it is recommended to start at a low levothyroxine dose and to slowly increase the dosage at the beginning of the therapy.
 Monitoring of the patient is advised.
 If signs of psychotic disorders occur, adjustment of the dose of levothyroxine should be considered.